 Consumer Surplus Formula

-There is an economic formula that is used to calculate the consumer surplus by taking the difference of the highest consumers would pay and the actual price they pay.
+There is an economic formula that is used to calculate the consumer surplus by taking the difference between the highest consumers would pay and the actual price they pay.

 Here is the formula for consumer surplus: